The Lost Generation

-"I think she meant that I'm actually blue.
+"I think she meant I'm actually blue.
 The color blue.
 She does this all the time.
 She called Mum orange yesterday.
 Called Dad green last night.
-She'll do that, just point at one of us and say, 'You're red!' or whatever.
-We thought at first that she actually didn't know her colors yet, but when Mum tests her on that kind of thing, she knows it all perfectly.
-We can't work out why she does it."
+She'll do that, point at one of us and say, 'You're red!' or whatever.
+We thought at first she didn't know her colors yet, but when Mum tests her on that kind of thing, she knows it all perfectly.
+Can't work out why she does it."

 Bonnie shrugged.
 "She's just a wee thing.
 She'll grow out of it."

-Bill was glad he hadn't had supper yet, as he thought he was going to throw up.
+Bill was glad he hadn't had supper, as he thought he was going to spew.
 Seeing that enormous man and crossing the lake in the small boats was bad enough, but waiting in line to be Sorted was the most nerve-wracking thing he'd ever experienced in his life.

-"Attenborough, Hamilton," the deputy headmistress called out.
-She was called Professor McGonagall, and her voice rang through the hall; "Baddock, Ford.
+"Attenborough, Hamilton," the deputy headmistress called out, her voice ringing through the hall; "Baddock, Ford.
 Broadbent, Miriam."
 They were all quickly proclaimed Slytherins.
 The Slytherin table erupted in cheers each time and, Bill noticed, they made rude gestures to the other tables which were cleverly camouflaged so the teachers couldn't see just how rude they were.

 He knew all about the different houses, and he'd heard the Sorting Hat sing its song.
-He'd always assumed that he'd be going into Gryffindor, just like his parents.
+He'd always assumed he'd be in Gryffindor, like his parents.
 What if I'm not in the same house?
 What if I'm in Slytherin?
 How will they react?

 Mafalda Hopkirk became a Slytherin and twin girls called Houseman became Ravenclaws.
 More cheering from those tables.
 Why do I have to be at the end of the alphabet?
 Bill thought miserably.